ToyMath/0xVec/README.md

 # OxVec
-In-memory vector database implemented in C++ with Python bindings using `pybind11`.
+🔥 Ultra-Fast in-memory vector database implemented in C++ with Python bindings using `pybind11`.
 It supports basic CRUD operations on vectors and collections, as well as similarity queries using different metrics:

 - **Euclidean Distance**
 - **Cosine Similarity**